natxz/webcrawler/README.md

 # webcrawler

-simple webcraawler that also finds meta data.
+efficient webcrawler that also finds meta data.